ShilpThapak/Mail/README.md

 4. Archive and Unarchive: Users can archive and unarchive emails that they have received.

 5. Reply: Users can reply to an email.

+This project is created for Harvard CS50 Web course.
+Check out more about the project here: https://cs50.harvard.edu/web/2020/projects/3/mail/